Busto Arsizio, Italy: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, F and L. Make sure to get the right kind.
-The vast majority of adapters that you can buy are just plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types C, F and L. Be sure to get the correct type.
+The vast majority of adapters on sale are just plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be sufficient for most places.

 • Power bank for devices